knpuniversity/symfony2-rest/knpu/episode2/debugging-cleanup.md

 the `JSON` response still because I changed the request format but we also get the full long stack trace.
 That is looking really nice, so let's just go ahead and remove the exception.

+***TIP
+There is one thing missing from our listener: logging!
+In your application, you should inject the `logger` service and log that an exception occurred.
+This is important so that you are aware of errors on production.
+The "finish" download code contains this change.

+Thanks to Sylvain for pointing this out in the comments!
+***

 ## type is a URL

 Onto the second thing we need to clean up!
 Inside the spec, under `type` it says that `type` should